takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.99.80 <br>
+  ・ Optimizations were made in some programs. <br>
+  ・ Adjustments have been made to address a problem that was causing the developer's ability to display messages through the database to fail when the main screen is transitioned. <br>
+  ・ The number of server connections reconnected at the start of a custom match (private match) is now displayed externally. <br>
+  ・ The countdown to timeout on the reward loading screen is now displayed externally. <br>
+  ・ The logs were sometimes unstable due to bugs in the logs or in the game, so the flag of whether the player is alive or watching the game is now updated each time when the result screen is transitioned. <br>
+  ・ In creative rounds, game types can now be obtained from the "error log" even in environments where the API is not available. <br>
+  ・ Fixed a problem in which the number of players would sometimes change during the transition to the result screen when player information was displayed. <br>
+  ・ For external display timers, milliseconds are now supported.
+In the relevant rounds, up to milliseconds are displayed. <br>
+  ・ When using the Creative API to retrieve information, the base game rules can now be changed from round type. <br>
+  ・ In PlayerList and SquadList, the last user's own sorting state was not saved. <br>
+  ・ In SquadList, the internal points awarded for clearing can now be adjusted from the database. <br>
+  ・ Fixed an issue in SquadList where color coding was not done exclusively for one's own team when playing 1v1 rounds. <br>
+  ・ Fixed a problem in SquadList that caused one team to appear as if it had been eliminated when multiple teams were finishing in the last team's slot in a point-earning round and there was a difference in points between the two teams. <br>
+  ・ In SquadList, sound effects are now played when a clear is confirmed. <br>
+  ・ The execution locations of various functions that run in each round have been changed to lighten their behavior. <br>
+  ・ Internal processing of the rotation text displayed on the main screen has been changed to allow for more flexible adjustment from the database. <br>
+  ・ In PlayerList, the sorting is now based on goal time and other factors when there is a tie in the standings. <br>
+  ・ In the settings screen, a preview is now played when the volume of Tools sound effects is adjusted. <br>
+  ・ Adjustments have been made to the Creative Search tool to allow changing the base game rules from round type. <br>
+  ・ In the external display timer and score display functions, coordinates are now specified as Float type instead of Int type, allowing for more fine-tuning according to display size. <br>
+  ・ Some exclusive sound effects were added and replaced. <br>
+  ・ Changed the program regarding the playback status of 5-count sound effects. <br>
+  ・ Added "Kill Game" button when loading an existing round in "Fall Guys Creative". <br>
+  ・ Fixed a problem in the Creative Search Tool where if the creator name of a round contained the internal value of Nintendo, the display would be deleted up to other platforms written after Nintendo in the API order. <br>

   ○ 4.99.77 <br>
   ・ In the external display timer, the number of seconds disappears for a moment immediately after the start of a round when the BIG timer is used in a round. <br>